Disney’s Hollywood Studios Christmas Events

 Sunset Seasons Greetings

-New, for 2017 will be the nighttime projection show, Sunset Seasons Greetings.
-During this nightly event, Guests will be able to experience falling snow, twinkling lights and watch stories from several iconic Disney characters all on Sunset Boulevard.
+Introduced in 2017 was the nighttime projection show, Sunset Seasons Greetings.
+During this nightly event, Guests are able to experience falling snow, twinkling lights and watch stories from several iconic Disney characters all on Sunset Boulevard.
 During the Sunset Seasons Greetings projection show, billboards will suddenly begin to move into motion and tell a tale, courtesy of iconic characters sharing their love for the season.
 Also, the Hollywood Tower Hotel will magically transforms, bringing to life the characters’ stories.
 Some of those special stories that will be told will include:

 - Mickey and Minnie reminiscing about a hometown Christmas as the scene shifts into a romanticized, Norman Rockwell-inspired town—starting in black and white before slowly changing into color.